-If you are an enthusiastic traveller wanting to truly gain deep insights into local history and Buddhism and how it is linked with Sri Lanka culture, these “Cultural Tours” are the perfect choice.
-Explore the most renowned sacred cities of Anuradhapura, Polonnaruwa, Dambulla, Yapahuwa & Kandy with us & take the Buddhist teaching with you…… You are sure to be enlightened!!!
+If you are an enthusiastic traveller wanting to truly gain deep insights into local history and Buddhism and how it is linked with the island’s culture, our Sri Lanka cultural triangle tour is the perfect choice.
+Explore the most renowned sacred cities of Anuradhapura, Polonnaruwa, Dambulla, Yapahuwa and Kandy with us & and take the Buddhist teaching with you…… You are sure to be enlightened!

-The package is originally designed for 07 nights/08 days.
-But we are always happy to cater to our valuable clients requirements and therefore, it can be customized for different durations as per request.
+The package is originally designed for 07 nights / 08 days.
+However, we are always happy to cater to our valuable clients’ requirements and therefore, it can be customised for different durations as per request.

 After arrival an NKAR representative will welcome you at the airport and proceed to Negombo.
 Relax after checking in to the hotel.

 Evening visit Negombo city while seeing different historical places such as Angurukaramulla Temple, Dutch Canal and some old churches such as St. Mary’s Church.
 You are welcome to go for a boat ride along the Dutch Canal and if you are interested visit the fish market to experience the livelihood of a traditional fishing community in Sri Lanka.Overnight stay at a beach hotel in Negombo.